ticketbase/help.ticketbase.com/articles/creation-of-custom-questions.md

 ---
-title: Creation of Custom Questions
+title: Creation of custom questions
 section: Orders
 question: Is it possible to ask custom questions?
 ---